andrewcooke/simple-enum/README.md

 In my career as a software engineer I have made many mistakes.
 All too often those mistakes involved inheritance.
 This design reflects that experience.

-In addition, this code supports alternative implicit values (eg. bit fields) and, by default, flags an error on duplicates.
+In addition, this code supports alternative implicit values (eg. bit fields), has no support for the "functional" form, and, by default, flags an error on duplicates.

 I realise that one day's work (even when born from three weeks of frustration) is unlikely to have captured all the subtleties of the problem; that some of